tabrizimoeen/assignement/README.md

 - clean architecture

-increase java heap at run time if it is needed.
+be carefule to increase java heap at run time if it is needed.

 I limited some result because I have  not enough Ram capacity on my old system.